arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 Russian law establishes a reverse burden of proof for defamation cases.
 This means that the claimant should prove the following facts:

-• Dissemination of information about a person in the form of the statement of fact
+• Dissemination of information about the claimant in the form of a statement of fact

-• The fact that the distributed information is discrediting.
+• The fact that the disseminated information is discrediting.

-Once these points have been established, it is for the defendant is obliged to prove that published information is accurate.
+Once these points have been established, the defendant must prove that the published information is accurate.

 Defences